samplchallenges/samplchallenges.github.io/_current_challenges/index.md

 ## Wrapping up SAMPL6

 SAMPL6 Part II, which is currently in the analysis phase, focused on an octanol-water log P prediction challenge.
-The Log P prediction challenge will be followed by a joint D3R/SAMPL workshop in San Diego, Aug 22-23, 2019, immediately before the San Diego ACS National Meeting; a virtual workshop is planned for May 16, 2019 (contact David Mobley if you are interested in attending).
-[A special issue of JCAMD is planned](https://samplchallenges.github.io/roadmap/specialissues/) with a submission deadline of Oct.
+The Log P prediction challenge was followed by a joint D3R/SAMPL workshop in San Diego, Aug 22-23, 2019, immediately before the San Diego ACS National Meeting.
+[A special issue of JCAMD is being prepared](https://samplchallenges.github.io/roadmap/specialissues/) with a submission deadline of Oct.
 15 (with articles typically appearing in submission order, and the first few articles getting priority for cover art).
 Join our [SAMPL6 e-mail list](http://eepurl.com/gaAA0H) if you would like announcements pertaining to these events.

 {% for collection in site.collections %}